beckgoodloe/AA274A_Final/README.md

 # AA274A_Final
 Built on top of the asl_turtlebot repository, an autonomous application for food pickup and delivery.

-# asl_turtlebot

-This contains a _starting point_ for your final project.
-Below are _brief_ descriptions of the code.
-You are strongly encouraged to take a closer look into the code for more details of how and what the code does.

-**File Descriptions:**

 **Gazebo Simulation Files:**
 ----------------------